skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 But that is not true, and I know so: \
 It is everything: a face, a smile --- and nothing more. \

 (In these moments of writing, have you forgotten?
-When I think back on the moment as I sit here with my pen, will they be dreams or will they be real?)
+When I think back on the moment as I now sit here with my pen, will they be dreams or will they be real?)